Palantuah/axon/README.md

    - Click on "Add" next to "Site search."

 4. **Set the search engine name**:
-   - Enter `Scira` in the "Search engine" field.
+   - Enter `Axon` in the "Search engine" field.

 5. **Set the search engine URL**:
-   - Enter `https://scira.app?q=%s` in the "URL with %s in place of query" field.
+   - Enter `https://axon.app?q=%s` in the "URL with %s in place of query" field.

 6. **Set the search engine shortcut**:
    - Enter `sh` in the "Shortcut" field.